Sette note in nero: Production

+Development

 According to director Lucio Fulci, Sette note in nero gestated over several years in development hell because producer Luigi De Laurentiis was unsure about what type of film could be made out of it.
-Ernesto Gastaldi stated that he had written an twelve-page outline of the film with director/producer Alberto Pugliese, titled Pentagramma in nero (lit.
+Ernesto Gastaldi stated that he had written a twelve-page outline of the film with director/producer Alberto Pugliese, titled Pentagramma in nero (lit.
 'Black Pentagram') or Sinfonia in nero (lit.
 'Black Symphony').
 The story dealt with a woman who dreams of a murder, and believes it will happen in real life.
 Film critic and historian Roberto Curti has noted that there exists a script kept at the Centro Sperimentale di Cinematografia library, titled Incubus (Pentagramma in nero), which is credited to Gastaldi, Sergio Corbucci and Mahnamen Velasco and is dated March 1972, but states that this was, in fact, an early title for La morte accarezza a mezzanotte (1972); however, Curti notes that both La morte accarezza a mezzanotte and Sette note in nero share near-identical premises of women having premonitions of murder.

 Sette note in nero was written by Roberto Gianviti and Dardano Sacchetti.
-Fulci and Gianviti had collaborated on several films together, including Operazione San Pietro, One on Top of the Other, A Lizard in a Woman's Skin, Don't Torture a Duckling, White Fang and Challenge to White Fang.
-Sacchetti would later collaborate with Fulci on Zombi 2, City of the Living Dead, The Beyond and The House by the Cemetery, and The New York Ripper.
+Fulci and Gianviti had collaborated on several films together, including Operazione San Pietro (1967), One on Top of the Other (1969), A Lizard in a Woman's Skin (1971), Don't Torture a Duckling (1972), White Fang (1973) and Challenge to White Fang (1974).
+Sacchetti would later collaborate with Fulci on Zombi 2 (1979), City of the Living Dead (1980), The Beyond (1981), The House by the Cemetery (1981), and The New York Ripper (1982).